Heavy Metal Remediation Techniques for Cassava

 Heavy Metal Contamination and the Rise of Antibiotic Resistance

 Heavy metal pollution accelerates antibiotic resistance by promoting co-selection mechanisms in bacteria.
-Environmental, agricultural, and clinical studies reveal that metals like nickel, zinc, and copper intensify multidrug resistance through efflux pumps, gene transfer, and stress adaptation—posing a major One Health challenge to global antimicrobial stewardship.
+Environmental, agricultural, and clinical studies reveal that metals like nickel, zinc, and copper intensify multidrug resistance through efflux pumps, gene transfer, and stress adaptation—posing a major challenge to global antimicrobial stewardship.

 Mechanisms of Heavy Metal–Induced Hypoxia